Little Treasures

 Nobody believed this but because she went back to being fine, they didn’t make her go back.

-After that she didn’t touch anything old until she’d prepared herself and if it was something bad, she supressed her screams because she knew other people didn’t like her to be frightened or upset.
+After that she didn’t touch anything old until she’d prepared herself and if it was something bad, she suppressed her screams because she knew other people didn’t like her to be frightened or upset.

 Maggie loved art and her teachers called her talented.